tranglq/vietstacker.github.io/_posts/2017-08-21-openstack-designate-mot-phut-suy-ngam-de-huong-den-tuong-lai.md

 ## I. OPENSTACK DESIGNATE là gì?

-Đây là nguyên văn lời giới thiệu khái niệm cơ bản của Designate trên trang chủ của Openstack:
+Đây là nguyên văn định nghĩa của Designate trên trang chủ của Openstack:

 **“Designate is a multi-tenant DNSaaS service for OpenStack.
 It provides a REST API with integrated Keystone authentication.
 It can be configured to auto-generate records based on Nova and Neutron actions.
 Designate supports a variety of DNS servers including Bind9 and Powers.”**